The history of the Interislander ferry

 The birth of the Interislander ferry

 The passenger service connecting Wellington and Picton dates all the way back to 1875.
-Operated by an organisation called the Union Steamship Company of New Zealand, this weekly service continued until 1962 when, despite an offer of a $3 million loan from the Government, they withdrew their aging ship, Tamahine.
-From there, the Government decided the service would be taken over by the Railways department and an order was placed for a new ship.
-That ship was called ‘Aramoana’ and on 13 August 1962, it set of on its maiden journey.
+Operated by an organisation called the Union Steamship Company of New Zealand, this weekly service continued until 1962 when, despite an offer of a $3 million loan from the Government, they withdrew their ageing ship, Tamahine.
+From there, the Government decided the service would be taken over by the Railways department, and an order was placed for a new ship.
+That ship was called ‘Aramoana’ and on 13 August 1962, it set off on its maiden journey.
 This is the date recognised as the birth of the Interislander ferry service.

 As New Zealand’s first ‘Roll on, roll off’ ferry, freight could stay in the same wagon for the whole journey instead of having to be unloaded and reloaded between rail and ship.
 As you can imagine, this made an immediate impact, saving valuable time and money.
 In contrast to the Tamahine, which in its last year of service carried 60,000 passengers, 11,000 cars and 14,000 tonnes of cargo, the Aramoana’s first year saw 207,000 passengers, 46,000 cars and 181,000 tonnes of cargo transported between Wellington and Picton.
 It was clear they were onto something.

 With demand growing year on year, just one ferry wouldn’t cut it for much longer.
 So in 1966, the service introduced the similar but slightly larger Aranui, followed by Arahanga in 1972 and Aratika in 1974.
 Then in 1985 as it became clear Aramoana was approaching the end of its economic life, it was replaced with the faster Arahua – which instantly knocked 20 minutes off the Cook Strait travel time.